 • The chosen leverage multiplier

-• Any associated fees (origination, slippage, early unwind)
+• Any associated fees (origination, slippage, early close before maturity for PTs)

 Loop Types